"How to extract audio from a DVD?"

 After everything is set properly, hit Browse to assign a folder for holding the audio extracted from DVD.
 Afterward, press Start.
 This free DVD audio ripper now starts to rip audio from DVD.

 Ripping audio from DVD via HandBrake is complex.
 Though being a well-known video converter and DVD ripper, it constrains you to output media files in MKV, MP4, and WebM video format.
-In other words, it won't extract audio-only files from DVDs.
+In other words, it won't rip audio-only files from DVDs.
 The good thing is there are a large number of video conversion software accepting to convert video to audio.
 Thus, we can rip DVD to MP4 or other video files first, and then use the best video converter as the combo to transcode video to audio.

 How to Extract Audio from DVD with Handbrake